Overview

 Untitled

 Figure X. Group effect.
 (A) Scatter plot showing the observations for each group.
 Regression lines are posterior samples denoting uncertainty in the group effect.
-Dots represent group expected values with 90% certainty.
+Black dots represent group expected values with 90% certainty.
 (B) Posterior distribution for the group effect, including the posterior median and a 90% credible interval.

 Reporting (all valid options):